-The permittee shall conduct annual chronic toxicity tests on 24-hour composite effluent samples.
-Once each calendar year, at a different time of year from the previous years, the permittee shall split a 24-hour composite effluent sample and concurrently conduct three toxicity tests using a fish, an invertebrate, and an alga species; the permittee shall then continue to conduct routine annual toxicity testing using the single, most sensitive species.
+The permittee shall conduct a chronic toxicity test on a 24-hour composite effluent sample once during the permit cycle.
+This test must be conducted within 30 days of the facility discharging.
+The permittee shall split a 24-hour composite effluent sample and concurrently conduct three toxicity tests using a fish, an invertebrate, and an alga species.

-The most sensitive species is the fish, invertebrate, or alga species which demonstrates the largest percent effect level at the Instream Waste Concentration (IWC), where: IWC percent effect level = [(Control mean response - IWC mean response) \div Control mean response] \times 100.
+If the permittee needs to conduct subsequent toxicity testing, the permittee may conduct toxicity testing using the single, most sensitive species.
+The most sensitive species is the fish, invertebrate, or alga species which demonstrates the largest percent effect level at the Instream Waste Concentration (IWC), where:

+IWC percent effect level = [(Control mean response - IWC mean response) \div Control mean response] \times 100.

-Chronic toxicity test samples shall be collected for each point of discharge at the designated NPDES sampling station for the effluent (i.e., downstream from the last treatment process and any in-plant return flows where a representative effluent sample can be obtained).
-During the first year of the permit, a split of each sample shall be analyzed for all other monitored parameters at the minimum frequency of analysis specified by the effluent monitoring program.
+Chronic toxicity test samples shall be collected downstream from the last treatment process and any in-plant return flows where a representative effluent sample can be obtained (i.e. Outfall 001).
+A split of each sample shall also be analyzed for all other monitored parameters at the minimum frequency specified for that parameter.
+See table 1.
+The sample shall consist of 100% effluent.
+When the WET sample is collected, the permittee must ensure sufficient sample volume to allow for the other pollutants to be measured on a split of the sample.